pranavgnn/sf-lab/lab-4/README.md

 ### Step 4 : Interpretation
 The p value is `0.4219`

-As the p value is less than the significance value of 0.05, we **fail to reject the null hypothesis**.
+As the p value is more than the significance value of 0.05, we **fail to reject the null hypothesis**.

 Therefore, there is no statistically significant difference in the market capitalization of automobile companies listed on these two stock exchanges.